ATL-WDI-Curriculum/bootstrap-intro/readme.md

 #### You Do: BootSassify the `btn` situation

+---

+## Questions to work on with your buddy

+- What's the difference between a framework and a library?

+- Name two Bootstrap classes and explain what they do.

+- What's the difference between a glyphicon, a jumbotron and a Megatron?

+- Give an example of a situation in which you might want to use Bootstrap, versus one in which you might not.

+---

 ## Homework

 Bootstrapify (or [Foundation](http://foundation.zurb.com)-ify or [Materialize](http://materializecss.com)-ify or [Picnic](http://picniccss.com)-ify or [Pure](http://purecss.io/)-ify or…) something that you built earlier in the course.
 If you don't want to overwrite your previous styling, you're welcome to work on an branch.
 Open an issue with a link to your re-styled homework/project/lab [here](https://github.com/ga-dc/bootstrap-ify).

-## Questions

-- What's the difference between a framework and a library?

-- Name two Bootstrap classes and explain what they do.

-- What's the difference between a glyphicon and a jumbotron and a Megatron?

-- Give an example of a situation in which you might want to use Bootstrap, versus one in which you might not.

-  ​
+---  ​

 ## Helpful References